Ne0n09/cloudflared-remotefalcon/docs/post-install.md

 If it is not configured succesfully, you will be greeted with a blank white page after attempting to upload an image.

+!!!warning

+    Ignore the steps below if you are running the updates from 2026.4.26.1 as this should now correctly display the image links.

 Otherwise, uploading images should display a `image-name.png uploaded successfully.` message and you will see it in the list of images such as below:

 | Preview | Image URL                                                                                       | Actions |